Poudingue/Vanilla-Normals-Renewed-1.12/README.md

 - On this page, click on «Clone or download», then «Download as ZIP»
 - Type %appdata% on your start menu. (for windows, not sure for mac or linux)
 - Go to the .minecraft folder
-- Go into the ressourcepacks folder.
+- Go into the resourcepacks folder.
 Create it if it doesn't exist
 - Extract the file you downloaded here
-- Select the right shader and ressourcepack in minecraft options
+- Select the right shader and resourcepack in minecraft options
 - Enjoy !

 ## Known Bugs (on SEUS renewed 1.00)